planetshell/db-capstone-project/readme.md

 #### Query Result:
 ![AddValidBooking](LittleLemon_Stored_Procedures/LittleLemon_AddValidBooking_Result.png)

+## Task-5 Create SQL queries to add and update bookings

+### 1. Stored Procedure - AddBooking
+In this first task you need to create a new procedure called AddBooking to add a new table booking record.

-## Task-5 Create Interactive Dashboard for Sales and Profit
+## Task-6 Little Lemon Sales and Profit Analysis with Tableau

 ### 1. Barchart of Customer Sales